gregschmit/django-purge/README.rst

     $ pip install django-purge

-Include :code:`purge` in your :code:`INSTALLED_APPS`.
+Include :code:`django_purge` in your :code:`INSTALLED_APPS`.
 Then, create your database purgers in the admin interface.

-Then, either periodically call the :code:`purge` management command (e.g., via a system cronjob), or install and configure :code:`django-cron` (remember to add :code:`purge.cron` to your :code:`CRON_CLASSES` in your :code:`settings.py`).
+Then, either periodically call the :code:`purge` management command (e.g., via a system cronjob), or install and configure :code:`django-cron` (add :code:`django_purge.cron` to your :code:`CRON_CLASSES` in your :code:`settings.py`).
 The builtin :code:`CronJob` class is set to run every 4 hours.

 Contributing
 ############